swaptacular/swpt_debtors/README.md

   **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**

+* `await_migrations`

+  Blocks until the latest migration applied to the PostgreSQL server instance matches the latest known migration.

 * `webserver`

   Starts only the "Simple Issuing Web API" server.
 This command allows